THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 Improving Athletic Skill

-Because of my background in playing sports competitively (and all too often with injury, chronic pain, and performance slumps), I have particular interest in helping athletes improve their skills while preventing and healing injuries.
+Because of my background in playing sports (with its pervasive and wrong attitude of “No pain, no gain”), I have particular interest in helping athletes improve their skills while preventing and healing injuries.
 I enjoy working with athletes of any age and ability who are ready to work smarter rather than just working harder.
-To help you improve your skills without causing yourself pain and injury, I don't need to be able to do those skills myself; I only need for you to be able to describe what you want to do and demonstrate it as best you can.
-My skill is in seeing what habits are getting in your way and designing lessons to help you get them out of your way.
+To help you improve a skill, I do not need to be able to perform that skill myself.
+I only need you to be able to describe what you want to do and demonstrate it as best you can.
+My skill, which I consider to be one of the primary skills of a Feldenkrais Practitioner, is in detecting the habits that are getting in your way and designing Feldenkrais lessons (either hands-on lessons called Functional Integration® or verbally-instructed Awareness Through Movement® lessons) to help you get them out of your way.
+Then you can do what you want to do with much greater ease.

-Some of the workshops I've offered to groups of athletes include:
+Some of the themes I've offered to athletes include:

 • Higher Jumping With Less Effort and Strain